Manuel-DominguezCBG/SQL2Dashboard/README.md

 ![Alt text](https://github.com/Manuel-DominguezCBG/SQL2Dashboard/blob/main/Covid-19/Images/1.png "")

+Note: If you find dificulties open the notebooks in GitHub, please used this website [nbviewer](https://nbviewer.jupyter.org/)

 The content of this folder:
 ```sh
 ├── COVID-19_data_to_dashboard.ipynb                 # A JN where I explain how to create a database from CSV files